-Noise Wall 2 is described as follows:
+Noise Wall 2: Noise Wall 2 would be a 12-foot-tall and approximately 1,456-foot-long noise barrier, extending along the eastern edge of I-5 ROW from approximately

-Noise Wall 2 will be a 12- to 13-foot-tall and approximately 864-foot-long noise barrier, extending along the eastern edge of I-5 ROW from between N Russell Street and N Flint.
-The wall will be designed to shield Lillis-Albina Park and Harriet Tubman Middle School.
+N Russell Street to N Flint.
+The wall would be designed to shield Lillis-Albina Park, Harriet Tubman Middle School, and a single-family residence (and historic building) located east of I-5 adjacent to N Flint.
 This alignment is within the ODOT ROW, which allows construction to take place on I-5 rather than from the non-highway side.
-This alignment makes it possible to site the wall on top of a retaining wall, which will increase stability.
+This alignment makes it possible to site the wall on top of a retaining wall, which would increase stability.

-Further evaluation of the feasibility and reasonableness of Noise Wall 2 will be made during final design and is subject to change to include a more detailed analysis of constructability, as well as the potential visual impacts of Noise Wall 2 on affected property owners and residents.
-A final decision of the installation of the abatement measure(s) will be made upon completion of the Project's final design, a cost-estimating process, constructability review, and the public involvement processes.
-For more information on this recommended noise wall, see the Revised Noise Study Supplemental Technical Report (Appendix A).
+Further evaluation of the feasibility and reasonableness of Noise Wall 2 would be made during final design and is subject to change to include a more detailed analysis of constructability, as well as the potential visual impacts of Noise Wall 2 on affected property owners and residents.
+A final decision of the installation of the abatement measure(s) would be made upon completion of the Project's final design, a cost-estimating process, constructability review, and the public involvement processes.
+For more information on this recommended noise wall, see the Noise Supplemental Technical Report (Appendix A).